 Fourier Transform Infrared (FTIR) spectroscopy is a useful analytical method applied to identify the chemical composition of elastomeric materials.
 In Rocky Mountain Labs, FTIR analysis both routine and investigative activities by delivering quick, non-destructive identification of unidentified substances in rubber and elastomer samples.
 For material verification, quality assurance, or detection of foreign materials, FTIR is important in guaranteeing the integrity and functionality of elastomer-based components.

-Continue reading “FTIR Elastomer Analysis”Author: rmladmin
+Continue reading “FTIR Elastomer Analysis”SEM/EDS Analysis of Coatings

 Scanning Electron Microscopy (SEM) combined with Energy Dispersive X-ray Spectroscopy (EDS) is a cornerstone analytical technique for evaluating the surface morphology and elemental composition of coatings.
 Whether applied for corrosion resistance, thermal protection, electrical insulation, or aesthetic appeal, coatings must be structurally uniform and chemically consistent.
 SEM/EDS provides critical insight into coating quality, interface integrity, and compositional uniformity—making it indispensable for R&D, process control, and failure analysis across various industries.